Kamelleon/Email-Spammer/README.md

-# Email-Spammer
+# MailBomber
-A program that spams mailbox with random messages
+A program that spams specified mailbox with messages that contains random numbers

 # Instructions